 Likewise, our English alumni excel whether they enter graduate school or go directly on the job market.
-Businesses know that in addition to being good communicators, English majors are trained to approach problems creatively and from multiple angles--a skill that is highly valued in many professional realms.
+Businesses and employers know that in addition to being good communicators, English students are trained to approach problems creatively, critically, and from multiple angles--skills that are highly valued in many professional realms.

 Undergraduate Students in the News

 April 12, 2022

 E. Marie Gray (B.A.
 '22) was awarded the Felix Christopher McKean Memorial Award by the Program in Creative Writing and Translation

 Seven U of A Students Named U.S. Fulbright Finalists

 June 17, 2022

 Cate Casey (B.A.
 '21) was named a 2022-2023 Fulbright Finalist!
 Casey subsequently completed her Master of Education in teacher education, focusing on secondary education.